 This actually can make a significant difference, and it varies with whether the wire is bare or insulated.

-When a bare wire is folded back on itself through the hole in an insulator, the wires make electrical contact, and the effect is as if the end of the wire is slightly fatter, increasing the capacitance.
+When a bare wire is folded back on itself through the hole in an insulator and twisted, the wires make electrical contact, and the effect is as if the end of the wire is slightly fatter, increasing the capacitance.